AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 validation, and then go through the SSDI validation process described in the `next section <#_Saving_and_validating>`__.

-Click Insert and the record will be uploaded.
+Click **Import** and the record will be uploaded, generating an Import Report.
 Once the metadata has been uploaded you will still need to edit this record to make it fully Gemini 2.2 complaint.
 Common issues encountered when converting between ESRI ISO and Gemini 2.2 can be found in the `Annex
 2 <#_Annex_2:_Common_1>`__.